Programs & Campaigns

 Equity Response Hotline

-In 2023, the department officially released the Equity Response Hotline across our district.
+In 2023, the department officially launched the Equity Response Hotline across our district.
 The hotline allows staff to report incidents considered culturally destructive, culturally incapacitating, and culturally blind.
-Once reported, the department works with staff to resolve the incident and further the principle of inclusion at our school sites and in our departments.
-In 2023-2024, the department responded to over 23 incidents.
+Once reported, the department works with staff to resolve the incident and further the principles of inclusion and diversity at our school sites and in our departments.
+In 2023-2024, the department responded to over 23 incidents; and in 2024-2025 there were 28 incidents of culturally unhealthy behavior.
+Our response work ensures staff and students are able to resolve unhealthy behaviors that affect student learning, teaching practices, and school site social cohesion.

 DEI Art Competition